-There are several STI clinics around Ireland who provide STI tests for people of all genders and sexual orientation, so you’re sure to find one that suits you.
+There are several STI clinics around Ireland that provide STI tests for people of all genders and sexualities, so you’re sure to find one that suits you.

 There are plenty of free STI clinics around the country.
 Before you visit one of these clinics, be sure to check whether or not you need to book an appointment first, or whether there are specific walk-in hours.

 You might have heard rumours that getting an STI test is sore.
 That’s totally false – STI screenings are quick to carry out and are completely painless.